 - (a) The Alhambra

 - (b) San Juan Square I, II, & III

 - (c) Converse Ranch I & II

 - (d) Hemisview Village

 - (e) Refugio Place

 - (f) Sutton Oaks I & II

 - (g) Midcrown Senior Pavilion

 - (h) Marie McGuire

-- (i) Alazan Lofts
+- (i) Legacy at Alazan

-- (i) Current residents of Alazan-Apache Courts who meet the eligibility requirements for an incentive transfer above will receive priority on the transfer list for Alazan Lofts.
+- (i) Current residents of Alazan-Apache Courts who meet the eligibility requirements for an incentive transfer above will receive priority on the transfer list for Legacy at Alazan.

 - (4) Incentive properties will only be offered to public housing participants who qualify for an incentive transfer or for new admission participants who listed the incentive property as a preferred development.